-Dambulla cave can be climbed from its two opposite faces.
+You can climb the rock from its two opposite faces.
 One where you buy the tickets and second where there is a giant golden temple.
-I picked up my tickets and everyone said the golden temple way is easier to climb, so entered from that side.
-A giant golden statue and a golden pagoda at the entrance cannot be missed.
+I picked up my tickets and everyone said the Golden Temple way is easier to climb, so entered from that side.
+A giant golden statue and a golden Pagoda at the entrance cannot be missed.

 I started climbing the broad but easy steps.
 At places, the steps were not carved so you have to climb the rock surface.
 At a point, there are two paths that lead to the top.
 One is a steep ramp and another is that of reasonable steps.
 The former is shorter but the other one is easier.
-I climbed from the steps side and came back from the ramp side.
-I would strongly suggest taking both the paths, as the scenery you see on them is of two different sides of Dambulla rock.
-From the steps side, you see the mighty Sigiriya Rock standing with another twin.
+I climbed from the side of the steps and came back from the ramp side.
+I would strongly suggest taking both the paths, as the scenery you see on them is of two different sides of the rock.
+From the side of the steps, you see the mighty Sigiriya Rock standing with another twin.
 From the ramp side, you see a million shades of green with the backdrop of lovely hills.

 Dambulla is made of Damba + Ulla meaning rock and fountain.
 Yes, there is a constant drip that one of its biggest caves gets.
-What I found most interesting is that these caves are natural caves.
-When you are inside the caves, you see the natural contours of the rock & artisans have skilfully painted them accordingly.
-This is unlike the caves we see at Ajanta, Ellora or Barabar – which are manually excavated caves.
+What I found most interesting is that these are natural caves.
+When you are inside, you see the natural contours of the rock & artisans have skilfully painted them accordingly.
+This is unlike the ones we see at Ajanta, Ellora or Barabar – which are manually excavated.

-King Nissankamalla whom we met at Polonnaruwa later got the caves covered in gold thus giving it a name Ranagiri caves.
+King Nissankamalla whom we met at Polonnaruwa later got them covered in gold thus giving it a name Ranagiri caves.
 Ran in Sinhalese is gold.

 In all, there are more than 150 Buddha images, some royal images and some images of Hindu Gods & Goddesses.

-In the modern history of Sri Lanka, Dambulla caves are where the monks started their nationalist movement against the British in 1848 CE.
+In the modern history of Sri Lanka, these caves are where the monks started their nationalist movement against the British in 1848 CE.

-Overall, there are 80 caves here, but there are 5 main caves that are visited by the tourists.
-Being natural caves all caves are of different size and shape.
+Overall, there are 80 caves here, but there are 5 main ones that are visited by the tourists.
+Being natural all are of different size and shape.

-A small corridor runs in front of the caves.
-The cave entrances are made to look like a temple entrance with guards and angels carved.
+A small corridor runs in front of them.
+The entrances are made to look like a temple entrance with guards and angels carved.

-Red and Yellow are the dominating colors at the caves.
-The space above Buddha is created like a patterned textile usually in checks of white, black and red.
+Red and Yellow are the dominating colors.
+Space above statues is created like a patterned textile usually in checks of white, black and red.
 It is like a textile parasol to indicate the divine nature of the image below it.

-This small Cave has a dominating image of Buddha in Mahaparinirvana State.
-The image occupies most of the cave.
-Since this was the first Cave I saw, I was dumbstruck.
+This is small in size, has a dominating image of Buddha in Mahaparinirvana State.
+The image occupies most of the space.
+Since this was the first one I saw, I was dumbstruck.
 The bright colors of the murals and the statues are stunning.

-A most interesting part of this cave is the painted soles of Buddha in a pattern that combines the wheel of dharma and lotus flower.
+A most interesting part here is the painted soles of Buddha in a pattern that combines the wheel of dharma and lotus flower.